Jasmine54/Data-Visualization/final-project-part-1.md

 **Targeted Audience:**

-- Women want to learn why maternal mortality occurs so they can be better informed, proactive in their healthcare decisions,understanding the risks and advocating for safer maternity care practices.
+- Women want to learn why maternal mortality occurs so they can be better informed and proactive in their healthcare decisions, understanding the risks and advocating for safer maternity care practices.
 - Medical and healthcare practitioners want to identify the critical factors contributing to maternal mortality to enhance patient care, implement best practices, and reduce preventable deaths.
-- Policy Makers seek to understand the systemic issues and social determinants affecting maternal health to develop and implement targeted policies and programs.
+- Policymakers seek to understand the systemic issues and social determinants affecting maternal health to develop and implement targeted policies and programs.

-## Stroytelling Structure:
+## Storytelling Structure:

 **Setup: The Rising Concern of US Maternal Mortality**
 - Define maternal mortality: Outline what constitutes maternal mortality, emphasizing its significance as a key indicator of healthcare quality and women's health status.